lgoyes/BookNotes/WorkingEffectivelyWithLegacyCode-MichaelFeathers.md

 * In unit testing, we are concerned with the most atomic behavioural units of a sytem.
 In procedural code, the units are functions, in object-oriented code, the units are classes.
 * Testing in isolation is an important part of a unit test.
 We have to test one only class, and one only function.
+* Problems with large tests:
+    1. **Error localization** - As tests get further, you have to look at the test inputs, look at the failure, and determine where along the path from inputs to outputs the failure occurred.
+    2. **Execution time** - Large tests tend to take longer to execute.
+    3. **Coverage** - We can have a piece of code exercised by a test, but when we add new code, we might have to do considerable work to create high-level tests that exercise the new code.
+* Here are qualities of good unit tests:
+    1. They run fast.
+    2. They help us localize problems.
+* When you have a test that exercises  class along with several of its collaborators, it tends to grow.
+How easy will it be when you add more code?
+It never gets easy.
+People put it off.
+* A unit test that takes 1/10th of a second to run is a slow unit test.
+* When tests take that long (1/10th of a second), I make sure that I use a subset to work with, but I don't mind running them all every couple of hours.
+* A test is not a unit test if:
+    1. It talks to a database
+    2. It communicates accross a network
+    3. It touches the file system
+    4. You have to do special things to your environment (such as editing configuration files) to run it.

+### Higher level testing

+* Higher level tests cover scenarios and interactions in an application.

+### Test coverings

+* When we cover our code with tests before we change it, we're more likely to catch any mistakes that we make.
+* When classes depened directly on things that are hard to use in a test, they are hard to modify and hard to work with.
+* Much legacy code work involves breaking dependencies so that change can be easier.
+* When we change code, we should have tests in place.
+To put tests in place, we often have to change code.
+* Is this safe to do these refactorings without tests?
+It can be.
+When we break dependencies, we can often write tests that make more invasive changes safer.
+The trick is to do those initial refactorings very conservatively.
+* When you break dependencies in legacy code, you often have to suspend your sense of aesthetics a bit.
+Some dependencies break cleanly; others end up looking less than ideal from a design point of view.
+They are like the incision points in surgery: There might be a scar left in your code after your work, but anything beneath it can get better.

+### The legacy code change algorithm

+* When you hoave to make a change in a legacy code base
+    1. Identify change points
+    2. Find test points
+    3. Break dependencies
+    4. Write tests
+    5. Make changes and refactor

 ## 3. Sensing and Separation

+* We break dependencies to **separate**.
+    * Dependencies among classes can make it very difficult to get particular clusters of objects under tests.
+* We break dependencies to **sense**.
+    * Sometimes the class we want to test has effects on other classes, and out tests need to know about them.
+We have to impersonate the other class so that we can sense the effects directly.

 ## 4. The Seam Model
 ## 5. Tools
 ## 6. I don't have much time and I have to change it